munificent/game-programming-patterns/book/data-locality.markdown

 ## Intent

-*Speed up memory access by arranging data in memory to take advantage of CPU caching.*
+*Speed memory access by arranging data to take advantage of CPU caching.*

 ## Motivation

 We've been lied to.
-They keep showing us charts where CPU speed keeps goes up and up every year as if Moore's Law isn't just a historical observation but some kind of divine right.
-Without lifting a finger, we software folks watch our programs magically speed up just by virtue of new hardware.
+They keep showing us charts where CPU speed goes up and up every year as if Moore's Law isn't just a historical observation but some kind of divine right.
+Without lifting a finger, we software folks watch our programs magically accelerate just by virtue of new hardware.

 Chips *have* been getting faster (though even that's plateauing now), but the hardware heads failed to mention something.
 Sure, we can *process* data faster than ever, but we can't *get* that data faster.